Piyush-Lokhande07/Smart-Parking-System/README.md

 - **Arduino UNO Board**: The microcontroller that will handle the logic for the barricade operation.
 - **IR Sensor Module**: To detect the presence of a car at the entry point.
 - **Servo Motor**: To control the movement of the barricade.
-- **WiFi Module (ESP8266)**: To connect the Arduino to the internet, allowing communication with the backend.
+- **NodeMCU**: To connect the Arduino to the internet, allowing communication with the backend via Wi-Fi.
 - **Power Supply**: To power the Arduino and connected components.
 - **Breadboard and Jumper Wires**: For prototyping and connections.